-Characterised by its lake and iconic snow capped mountains as a backdrop, Lucerne is far and beyond one of the most picturesque cities in Switzerland.
+Characterised by its lake and iconic snow-capped mountains as a backdrop, Lucerne is far and beyond one of the most picturesque cities in Switzerland.
 The city is compact in size and has one of the friendliest vibes out of all the picks, making it a great pit stop for a day or two to appreciate Swiss hospitality.

 Located on Lake Geneva and just a short train ride from the city with the same name, Lausanne has a more medieval feel than anywhere else on the list and warrants it as another Swiss beauty to visit on your travels.
 Even if visiting for just a day between cities or as a day trip from Geneva, Lausanne is sure to please the eye!

 As the most famous ski resort in Switzerland and one of the most renowned in all of Europe, Zermatt is as classic and clichè as they come.
-The small town is covered in a thick blanket of snow throughout the winter, though what makes Zermatt so popular is the availability to ski year-round, given its remote location high in the alps and the assistance of man made snow machines.
+The small town is covered in a thick blanket of snow throughout the winter, though what makes Zermatt so popular is the availability to ski year-round, given its remote location high in the Alps and the assistance of man-made snow machines.
 Be sure to avoid peak season if possible as prices are sky high and availability low, particularly throughout Christmas and New Years celebrations.

 Another great ski destination that also comes to life in the summer is Arosa; a short train journey from Chur.
-This small village has a lot to offer by way of winter activities, however if you decide to visit outside of the ski season you will still find beauty in the rolling hills, lush greenery, and ample opportunities to kick back and unwind in one of the many alpine spas.
+This small village has a lot to offer by way of winter activities, however, if you decide to visit outside of the ski season you will still find beauty in the rolling hills, lush greenery, and ample opportunities to kick back and unwind in one of the many alpine spas.
 My favourites include the Tschuggen Hotel (with the best alpine spa in town and the best restaurant at La Vetta) and Arosa Kulm, a more low key choice and also a nice alpine spa.

 I first visited Saint Moritz in the summer a few years ago and instantly fell in love with the gorgeous mountain scenery, lakeviews from my balcony, friendly locals and range of hiking available in the immediate area and further into the Engadine.

-Located in the South of Switzerland near the Italian border is Lugano, a gorgeous little city on the lake that near enough feels as if you have crossed in to Italy, with Italian being the recognised language of the region.
+Located in the South of Switzerland near the Italian border is Lugano, a gorgeous little city on the lake that near enough feels as if you have crossed into Italy, with Italian being the recognised language of the region.
 Situated on Lake Lugano, this city is incredibly picturesque and a great stopover if travelling between Switzerland and Italy or vice versa.

 Located on the Rhine River, Basel is a gorgeous insight into another of Switzerland’s neighbours: Germany.
-The city also borders with France and thus has a unique mix of architectures, making it one of the most unique cities to visit in Switzerland and certainly one of the most intriguing.
+The city also borders France and thus has a unique mix of architectures, making it one of the most unique cities to visit in Switzerland and certainly one of the most intriguing.
 Plus yes, it is gorgeous!

-Located in French speaking Switzerland is Geneva, a city that reveals its charm upon further look (typically recognised as an international business city).
+Located in French-speaking Switzerland is Geneva, a city that reveals its charm upon further look (typically recognised as an international business city).
 Although not as picturesque as many of the other locations on this list, Geneva offers a great location to stop over between Italy and France, allowing for a short visit to Switzerland.
-Otherwise if you have more time to uncover Geneva’s hidden beauty, you will find it lying in the backstreets of the old town!
+Otherwise, if you have more time to uncover Geneva’s hidden beauty, you will find it lying in the backstreets of the old town!